Janamou/android-testing-codelab/README.md

 * how to write Android UI tests using UI Automator library
 * how to write Android UI tests using Espresso library
-* how to use Android test recorder
+* how to use Android Test Recorder
 * how to use Monkey tool

-Download the prepared project from Github and open it in Android studio.
+Download the prepared project for every step from Github and open it in Android studio.
 Everything important is prepared for you.
-Project is divided into parts according to this Code Lab.
+The Code Lab is divided into parts.

 ## Part 1 - UI Automator